bmr-cymru/stratify/README.md

-The script can be run in either a live environment using the Fedora Workstation Live ISO image, or in a "host" virtual machine previously installed with Fedora 37 and configured with additional storage for a stratis root file system to be installed.
+The script can be run in either a live environment using the Fedora Workstation Live ISO image, or in a "host" virtual machine previously installed with Fedora 37 and configured with an additional storage device for a stratis root file system to be installed to.

-The quickest method is to use the Live media, since this does not require an instllation to be carried out before starting.
+The quickest method is to use the Live media since this does not require an instllation to be carried out before starting.

 Using the Workstation live media does not affect the installed system: the